Edward Jones Investments: History

+Founding and early years (1922–1960s)

 Edward Jones was founded by Edward D. Jones in St. Louis, Missouri in 1922.
 (A different Edward D. Jones was a co-founder of Dow Jones.)
 Edward Jones' son Edward D. "Ted" Jones was responsible for the creation of the individual branch network, which has spread across rural communities, suburbs and metro cities throughout the US and Canada.
 The first single broker office was opened by Ted, and staffed by Zeke McIntyre, in Mexico, Missouri.
 Ted opened another branch office in Pueblo, Colorado, with his brother-in-law Bill Lloyd as manager of the multi-broker office.
 When Edward D. Jones Sr., found the teletypewriter line bill, he insisted Ted either shut the office down, or find some way to pay for it.
 Ted Jones paid for it by opening one-broker offices on either side of the teletypewriter line, stretching from St. Louis, Missouri, to Pueblo, Colorado.
 That is why some of the earliest Edward Jones offices were Dodge City, Hays, Great Bend, Manhattan in Kansas, and Jefferson City in Missouri.
 Small town branch operations took "Wall Street to Main Street" and created a high volume of sales for the company and its brokers.
 About 10% of its business in the 1960s was in commodity trading due to many clients being cattle farmers.

+Expansion and branding (1970s–2000s)

 Edward Jones Investments had the naming rights for the Edward Jones Dome in Saint Louis, Missouri.
 After the St. Louis Rams decided to move to Los Angeles, Edward Jones Investments exercised its right to terminate its sponsorship, and the facility is now known as The Dome at America's Center.

+Regulatory actions (2000s–2010s)

 On December 22, 2004, the Securities and Exchange Commission, NASD and the New York Stock Exchange settled enforcement proceedings against Edward Jones, related to allegations that Edward Jones failed to adequately disclose revenue sharing payments that it received from a select group of mutual fund families that Edward Jones recommended to its customers.
 The company paid a $75 million fine and disclosed the revenue sharing payments on its website.

 On August 13, 2015, the Securities and Exchange Commission required Edward Jones to pay a $20 million fine for overcharging retail customers.

+Political contributions and organizational developments (2018–2022)

 The Edward Jones PAC made two contributions to Senator Josh Hawley since he was elected in November 2018 – a $2,500 contribution to a luncheon in April 2019 and a $1,000 contribution to a virtual event in 2020.
 In January 2021 Edward Jones paused all contributions to elected officials and political organizations.

 The company had 18,796 advisors on staff at the end of 2022.